whyliuxing/reverse-engineering-journal/README.md

   + R15 is the program counter (PC)
 * Only load/store instructions can access memory.
 All other instructions operate on registers
   + load/store instructions: LDR/STR, LDM/STM, and PUSH/POP
+* There are 3 forms of LDR/STR instructions
+  + LDR/STR Ra, [Rb, imm]
+  + LDR/STR Ra, [Rb, Rc]
+  + LDR/STR Ra, [Rb, Rc, barrel-shifter].
+Barrel shifter is performed on Rc, the immediate
+  + extra (pseudo-form): LDR Ra, ="address".
+This is not valid syntax, but is used by disassembler to make disassembly easier to read.
+Internally, what's actually executed is LDR Ra, [PC + immediate]
+* There are 3 addressing modes: offset, pre-indexed, post-indexed
+  + Offset: base register is never modified
+  + Pre-indexed: base register is updated with the memory address used in the reference operation
+  + Post-indexed: base register is used as the address to reference from and then updated with the offset

 [Go to Top](#table-of-contents)